 Beth also defends some of the nation’s largest financial institutions and retailers in connection with class action litigation and multi-agency enforcement actions involving privacy, fraudulent sales practices, and other statutory violations.
 She has won numerous class actions, including a case with industry-wide ramifications in front of the Massachusetts Supreme Judicial Court.
 Her clients operate in a wide range of industries, including financial services, retail, high technology, and manufacturing.

-Prior to joining Foley, Beth was a partner at Bingham McCutchen LLP, where she was in the firm’s Securities Litigation practice in Boston.
-Earlier in her career, Beth served as a clerk to the Honorable Milton Pollack in the U.S. District Court for the Southern District of New York while he was assigned to the Ivan Boesky and Michael Milken insider trading litigations.
+Earlier in her career, Beth served as a judicial clerk to the Honorable Milton Pollack in the U.S. District Court for the Southern District of New York while he was assigned to the Ivan Boesky and Michael Milken insider trading litigations.

 - EMC Casualty Corporation – Leading the defense of shareholder claims against the controlling shareholder of a large publicly-traded insurance company and related appraisal claims.